HOUNGBETODE/ChristmasCTF-2024-crypto-writeups/Pictorial Piano/wu.md

 - A binary representation is therefore involved.
 And each pixelated line of the image represented a byte, i.e. an ascii character.

-- We therefore had to extract the pixels from the image in the form of matrices, go through them line by line and make a binary correspondence: the black pixel for 0 and the white for 1 or vice versa
+- We therefore had to extract the pixels from the image in the form of matrices, go through them line by line and make a binary correspondence: the black pixel for 0 and the white for 1 or vice versa.

 - Flag was : **CMCTF{7h3_tru3_5p1r17_0f_Chr1stm45_15_4b0u7_c4r1ng_&_5h4r1ng}**.